top of page

 Projects often range from $70,000–$200,000+, depending on:

-• square footage
+• Square footage

-• number of rooms
+• Number of rooms

-• custom features (theater, gym, bedrooms, kitchenette, bathroom)
+• Custom features (theater, gym, bedrooms, kitchenette, bathroom)

-• level of finishes
+• Level of finishes

 Basement Renovation / Updating an Existing Space

-These projects typically range from $40,000–$150,000+, depending on how extensive the
+These projects typically range from $40,000–$150,000+, depending on how extensive the remodel is.

 During our design-build process, we take the guesswork out of budgeting.
-You’ll see the design,
+You’ll see the design, layout, detailed scope, and selections before construction begins, so you always know exactly what to expect.

-Why Choosing the Right Basement Finishing Contractor
+Why Choosing the Right Basement Finishing Contractor Matters

 Your basement isn’t just another project.
-It’s an investment in the way your home feels and
+It’s an investment in the way your home feels and functions.
+A professional remodeler should:

-• listen well and help you clarify your vision
+• Listen well and help you clarify your vision

-• develop a thoughtful design plan
+• Develop a thoughtful design plan

 • Help you budget for your project

-• manage trades and schedules
+• Manage trades and schedules

-• communicate clearly throughout the project
+• Communicate clearly throughout the project

-• deliver a finished space you love walking into
+• Deliver a finished space you love walking into

-At Pinnacle, we believe remodeling should feel collaborative, organized, and even enjoyable; like you’re working with a partner, not a contractor.
+At Pinnacle, we believe remodeling should feel collaborative, organized, and even enjoyable; like you’re working with a partner, not just a contractor.

 A Personal Note

-Over the last few years, we’ve seen more families looking for ways to create spaces that bring
+Over the last few years, we’ve seen more families looking for ways to create spaces that bring people together—movie nights, teenage hangouts, grandparents visiting, kids playing basketball in an open rec room.

 As a dad with a big family myself, I get it.
-The best memories happen in the spaces that work for
+The best memories happen in the spaces that work for you, not against you.
+Your basement has the potential to become one of those spaces!

 Ready to Explore What Your Basement Could Be?